Chart Color Schemes

 The level of general health in Hampton Park is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Hampton Park shows better-than-average health outcomes, with lower prevalence of common conditions among its general population compared to national averages.
-However, older and at-risk cohorts have higher rates of these conditions.
-Approximately 47% of Hampton Park's total population (~12,945 people) has private health cover, which is lower than Greater Melbourne's 49.1% and the national average of 55.3%.
+Hampton Park shows better-than-average health outcomes with lower prevalence of common conditions among its general population compared to national averages.
+However, rates are higher among older and at-risk cohorts.
+Private health cover is low at approximately 47% (13,012 people), compared to Greater Melbourne's 49.8%.

-The most common medical conditions are asthma (7.2%) and diabetes (6.3%), with 74.5% of residents reporting no medical ailments.
+Nationally, the average is 55.7%.
+The most prevalent conditions are asthma (7.2%) and diabetes (6.3%), with 74.5% of residents reporting no medical ailments.
 This compares to 76.4% in Greater Melbourne.
-Hampton Park has a higher proportion of seniors aged 65 and over, at 12.6% (3,472 people), compared to Greater Melbourne's 9.6%.
-Health outcomes among seniors require more attention than the broader population due to certain challenges.
+Hampton Park has a higher proportion of seniors aged 65 and over, at 12.6% (3,489 people), compared to Greater Melbourne's 9.6%.
+Health outcomes for seniors require more attention than the broader population.

 Frequently Asked Questions - Health